brvtalcake/zerOS/ROADMAP.md

 - [ ] setup a stack for the kernel
 - [x] configure clang-format or some other formatter
 - [ ] add issue templates, code of conduct, contributing guidelines, dependabot, codeql, etc...
+- [ ] move repo to nullware organization

 ### 01/12/2024